While you didn’t expect your newborn to sleep through the night from day one, you probably didn’t quite expect to be this tired all the time either.

-Lee-Ann Stretch, founder of Sleep Matters maintains that although all babies are different, they should generally be able to sleep for approximately 8-10 hours from the age of three to six months and for 10 to12 hours from six to12 months.
+Lee-Ann Stretch, founder of Sleep Matters says that although all babies are different, they should generally be able to sleep for about 8 to 10 hours from the age of three to six months and for 10 to12 hours from six to 12 months.

 Why won’t my baby sleep through the night?

-There are various factors that can contribute towards a child not sleeping through the night, including:
+There are various reasons why your child may not be sleeping through the night.
+Some include:

 - Not getting enough sleep during the day

 - Being too hot or too cold